tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

   * However, this time around, we already have our `onlyCopyrightOwner` defined.
 Let's add it to our function definition.

-* Now let's focus on the second part of the function's description and break it down into comments about what steps must take place inside the function.
+* Now, let's focus on the second part of the function's description and break it down into comments about what steps must take place inside the function.

-* Re-maps a given copyright ID to the 0x0000000000000000000000000000000000000000 address to "open source" the copyright, and prevent anyone from modifying it further.
+* Remap a given copyright ID to the 0x0000000000000000000000000000000000000000 address to "open source" the copyright, and prevent anyone from modifying it further.

 ```Solidity
     function renounceCopyrightOwnership(uint copyright_id) public onlyCopyrightOwner(copyright_id) {